 Emphasis - Pharmacy Administration

-The M.S. in pharmaceutical sciences can be completed with an emphasis in environmental toxicology, medicinal chemistry, pharmaceutics, pharmacology, pharmacognosy, or pharmacy administration.
+The M.S. in pharmaceutical sciences can be completed with an emphasis in environmental toxicology, industrial pharmacy, medicinal chemistry, pharmaceutics, pharmacology, pharmacognosy, or pharmacy administration.

 Requirements for each emphasis area are given in the respective program description sections.
 Each emphasis area requires students to complete a minimum of 24 semester hours of course work and 6 hours of thesis.